 - Try fishing for trout or marron and camp overnight.

-- Visit wineries, antique shops and markets, and galleries in the quaint townships.
+- Visit wineries, markets, and galleries in the quaint townships.

 - Visit Yalgorup National Park to see the amazing Thrombolite living fossils.

 - Enjoy a day at the races in Pinjarra.

 Experience the Best Activities and Attractions on Mandurah's Waterways

 Looking to plan a short escape but not sure what’s on or what to do in Mandurah?
 Then you’ve come to the perfect place.
 Over recent years, Mandurah has grown from a small seaside town into a lively and cosmopolitan city and is famed for its beautiful waterways and relaxed holiday atmosphere.
 It’s also the perfect place to base yourself and take day trips out to explore the Peel region.